Table of Contents

 In advanced stages, even the muscles forming the floor of the oral cavity, and later also the cervical lymph nodes may be affected.
-In eight out of ten cases, affected patients regularly use alcohol and tobacco (cigarettes, chewing and snuff tobacco).
+In 8 out of 10 cases, affected patients regularly use alcohol and tobacco (cigarettes, chewing, and snuff tobacco).

-The effect of smoking on this carcinogenic disease is easily explained: Carcinogenic components of cigarette smoke accumulate under the tongue in the saliva.
+The effect of smoking on this carcinogenic disease is easily explained: carcinogenic components of cigarette smoke accumulate under the tongue in the saliva.
 There, they have enough time to exert their harmful effect on the cells.
-Additional, regular, heavy alcohol consumption increases the risk of oral cancer even further.
+Additionally, regular, heavy alcohol consumption increases the risk of oral cancer even further.
 Poor oral hygiene and a diet low in vitamins, particularly a lack of vitamins A and C, can be harmful as well.

-In most cases, cancers of the floor of the mouth are associated with preceding an oral precancerous lesion, which means that even before malignant transformation, stages of precancerous oral epithelial changes are detectable.
-So called facultative precancerous lesions rarely lead to cancer, while obligate precancerous lesions have a high probability to turn into early stage carcinoma.
+In most cases, cancers of the floor of the mouth are associated with a preceding oral precancerous lesion, which means that even before malignant transformation, stages of precancerous oral epithelial changes are detectable.
+So-called facultative precancerous lesions rarely lead to cancer, while obligate precancerous lesions have a high probability to turn into early-stage carcinoma.

 Oral leukoplakia, a small, predominantly white patch, is the most common facultative precancerous lesion of the oral mucosa and can be easily overlooked as it can be quite small.
 Dentists should remain vigilant for signs of potentially malignant disorders and oral cancer whilst performing routine oral examinations of patients from the age of 50.

 Leukoplakia is often localized in the buccal mucosa or the corners of the mouth.
-Obligate precancerous lesions, for example Bowen’s disease, can occur on the oral mucosa or the sides of the tongue.
+Obligate precancerous lesions, e.g., Bowen’s disease, can occur on the oral mucosa or the sides of the tongue.
 Frequently, at the time of discovery, these lesions have undergone malignant transformation.

 Morphology and prognosis of the squamous cell carcinoma of the oral floor

-Different histopathological variants of squamous cell carcinoma have been identified each of them having a different prognosis: The conventional, ulcerated form is characterized by invasive growth and is occurring in 99 % of the cases affected by this cancer.
-Cancers originating in the tissue that lines the lips have a better prognosis when compared to other oral locations, as for example the root of the tongue.
+Different histopathological variants of squamous cell carcinoma have been identified.
+Each of them has a different prognosis: the conventional, ulcerated form is characterized by invasive growth and occurs in 99% of the cases affected by this cancer.
+Cancers originating in the tissue that lines the lips have a better prognosis when compared to other oral locations, as e.g., the root of the tongue.